 Approximately 16 cents of every dollar we take in at Portland Psychotherapy goes to support research.
 A central part of our mission is to use science to develop novel methods to help people live better lives and alleviate the suffering that is part of living as a human being.
 Beginning in 2008, we helped establish a federally approved Institutional Review Board (IRB) to provide independent review of our research to make sure it meets the highest ethical standards.
 This IRB is hosted by a nonprofit organization called the Behavioral Health Research Collective and more information a can be found at: http://bhrcirb.org/.

-Below are some of the research projects we are currently working on through the Research Lab at Portland Psychotherapy.
+Below are some of the research projects we recently worked on, or are currently working on through the Research Lab at Portland Psychotherapy.

 Are you interested in volunteering to participate in psychological research?
 Click here!